ixd-physical-computing/IxD-PhysicalComputing-22/README.md

 ### Students with Disabilities

 SVA is committed to providing students with access to their academic programs and courses.
-If you are a student with a disability and require accommodations, you must register with Disability Resources by visiting https://sva.edu/disabilityresources and completing an online accommodation request.
+If you are a student with a disability and require accommodations, you must register with Disability Resources by visiting their [website](https://sva.edu/disabilityresources) and completing an online accommodation request.
 To be eligible for accommodations in this course, students must provide the instructor with a letter of accommodation from Disability Resources.
-For questions or assistance, please call Disability Resources at 212-592-2396, or visit the office: 340 East 24th Street, New York, NY 10010, or email disabilityservices@sva.edu
+For questions or assistance, please call Disability Resources at 212-592-2396, or visit the office: 340 East 24th Street, New York, NY 10010, or email [disabilityservices@sva.edu](mailto:disabilityservices@sva.edu)

 ### SVA Attendance Policy